 Simon Cowell Net Worth

 Early Life: Simon Phillip Cowell was born in Lambeth, London, England on October 7, 1959.
 He was raised in Elstree, Hertfordshire.
-His mother Julie was a ballet dancer and socialite.
-His father Eric was an estate agent, property developer, and music industry executive.
-He has a younger brother, Nicholas, three half-brothers, John, Tony, and Michael; and a half-sister, June.
-Cowell attended Radlett Preparatory School and Dover College but left after taking his GCE O-levels.
-He passed English Language and Literature, and then attended Windsor Technical College, where he gained another GCE in Sociology.
+Cowell has a younger brother, three half-brothers, and a half-sister.
+Cowell attended Radlett Preparatory School and Dover College.
+He passed English Language and Literature and then attended Windsor Technical College.

 In 2004 and 2010, Time magazine named Cowell one of the 100 most influential people in the world.
-In 2008 he received the Special Recognition Award at the National Television Awards held at the Royal Albert Hall.
 TV Guide named him at number 10 in their 2013 list of The 60 Nastiest Villains of All Time.

 Personal Life: Cowell dated English television host Terri Seymour from 2002 to 2008.
 Cowell was engaged to make-up artist Mezhgan Hussainy from 2010 to 2011.

-Real Estate: In 2017, Simon Cowell purchased a $26.995 million oceanfront home on the Pacific Coast Highway in Malibu.
+Real Estate: In 2017, Simon Cowell paid $24 million for an oceanfront home on the Pacific Coast Highway in Malibu.
 The modern home sits on a private bluff at the end of a gated driveway.
 The seven-bedroom, 7.5-bathroom home offers ocean views from nearly every room, and the master suite is complete with a fireplace, two bathrooms, and even a spa/massage room.
-The pool, spa, barbecue, and lounge area are spread out on the stone courtyard; a tennis court, gym and four-car garage are elsewhere on the 1.63-acre property.
+The pool, spa, barbecue, and lounge area are spread out on the stone courtyard; a tennis court, gym, and four-car garage are elsewhere on the 1.63-acre property.

-Cowell also owns two homes in Beverly Hills, a mansion in London's Holland Park, and a three-bedroom apartment on the Upper East Side of Manhattan.
+Cowell also owns one other home in Beverly Hills which he purchased for $15.5 million, a mansion in London's Holland Park, and a three-bedroom apartment on the Upper East Side of Manhattan.

 |Net Worth:||$600 Million|